jtovarro/quay-acs-demo/README.md

    3) Deploy the Quay Registry CRD indentifying the unmanaged components, in this case the Object Storage.

-#### __NOTE:__ It is possible to disable monitoring and horizontal pod autoscaler for example if you want to reduce cpu usage for the demo.

 ```
 cat <<EOF >> quayregistry.yaml
 apiVersion: quay.redhat.com/v1